Compromised EC2 Instance

 Click on the rule named GuardDuty-Event-EC2-MaliciousIPCaller.

 Under the Targets section you will see two entries, one for a Lambda function and one for an SNS Topic.
 The CloudWatch Event Rule publishes the finding to the SNS Topic which in turn sends out an email notification.
 Rather than sending the entire JSON event you can see how Alice customized the email by using an input transformer.
+You can use the input transformer feature of CloudWatch Events to customize the text that is taken from an event before it is input to the target of a rule.

 View the Remediation Lambda function